-Tax Credits
+Tax Credit

-The following credits are applicable against the income tax.
-For more information regarding additional requirements and limitations to these credits, see Special Notice 2010(3), 2010 Legislative Changes Affecting the Income Tax; Special Notice 2012(6), 2012 Legislative Changes Affecting the Income Tax; or contact the Department of Economic Development (DECD) or Connecticut Innovations Inc.
+The following credit is applicable against the income tax.
+For more information regarding additional requirements and limitations to this credit, see Special Notice 2010(3), 2010 Legislative Changes Affecting the Income Tax; Special Notice 2012(6), 2012 Legislative Changes Affecting the Income Tax; or contact Connecticut Innovations Inc.